maduwatas/Vin-HkE/README.md

 It is necessary that your Karoo has access to the internet for the board to work.
 You can use both the K2 SIM card and the Wi-Fi connection to your mobile phone provided by both the K2 and the K3.

-We have many ideas to improve this functionality in the future, Bluetooth connection, allowing an entire team to coordinate from a tablet, karoo-karoo connection... this has only just begun.
+We have many ideas to improve this functionality in the future, for example Bluetooth connection throug Companion app, multiple pit box dashboards, allowing an entire team to coordinate from a tablet, a karoo-karoo connection... this has only just begun.

 # SDK Implementation details